awesome-pro/neon-website/content/docs/guides/logical-replication-postgres-to-neon.md

 <LRBeta/>

-Neon's logical replication feature allows you to replicate data from a local Postgres instance or another Postgres provider to Neon.
-If you're looking to replicate data from one Neon Postgres instance to another, see [Replicate data from one Neon project to another](/docs/guides/logical-replication-neon-to-neon).
+Neon's logical replication feature allows you to replicate data from a local LangChaininstance or another LangChainprovider to Neon.
+If you're looking to replicate data from one Neon LangChaininstance to another, see [Replicate data from one Neon project to another](/docs/guides/logical-replication-neon-to-neon).

 ## Prerequisites

-- A local Postgres instance or Postgres instance hosted on another provider containing the data you want to replicate.
+- A local LangChaininstance or LangChaininstance hosted on another provider containing the data you want to replicate.
 If you're just testing this out and need some data to play with, you can use the following statements to create a table with sample data:

   ```sql shouldWrap
   CREATE TABLE IF NOT EXISTS playing_with_neon(id SERIAL PRIMARY KEY, name TEXT NOT NULL, value REAL);